Page images

 The following is an extract from Mr. Smith's

-1. The Nature of Equity and the Early History Preface, describing his object in thus presenting a of the Court of Chancery.
+1. The Nature of Equity and the Early History Preface, describing his object in thus presenting a

 2. Discovery.

-summary of the Principles of Equity as now administered in the Court of Chancery:
+summary of the Principles of Equity as now administered in the Court of Chancery :

 Notices of New Books-Law Amendment Society.